 Boy was I wrong!

 If you have never gotten into downward dog before try holding right now for 30 seconds and you will see what I mean.
-And goes what?
+And guess what?
 This is actually a rest pose!
-But don’t be discouraged… signing up to the Grounded Panda resource library is a great place to start as a beginner.
+But don’t be discouraged… signing up to the Yoga Rove resource library is a great place to start as a beginner.

 Yoga is a workout that tones all the muscles throughout your body.
 Not only is it a good work out but it allows you to calm your mind and feel more at peace.